Stanisław Kędziora

-Stanisław Kędziora (6 December 1934, Seligów – 25 December 2017, Warsaw) was a Polish Roman Catholic bishop and doctor of theology.
+Stanisław Kędziora (6 December 1934 – 25 December 2017) was a Polish Roman Catholic bishop and doctor of theology.
 He served as auxiliary bishop of the Archdiocese of Warsaw from 1987 to 1992 and as auxiliary of the Diocese of Warszawa-Praga from 1992 to 2011.

 Biography

 Kędziora was born on 6 December 1934 in Seligów.
 From 1948 to 1952, he attended the secondary school in Łowicz.
 After finishing secondary school, he was an employee at the commune's office.
 From 1953 to 1958, he studied philosophy and theology at the Higher Metropolitan Seminary in Warsaw.
 He was ordained as a subdeacon on 29 June 1957 by the auxiliary bishop of Warsaw at the time, Zygmunt Choromański.
 Subsequently, he was ordained as a deacon on 11 August 1957 by Cardinal Stefan Wyszyński.
 Kędziora was ordained to be a presbyter on 3 August 1958 at St. John's Archcathedral, Warsaw, again by Wyszyński.
 From 1961 to 1964, he continued his studies in dogmatic theology at the Faculty of Theology of the Catholic University of Lublin, where he graduated with a bachelor's degree.
 He then obtained a doctorate in theology from the same university in 1971 with his dissertation titled Science of Saint Bernard of Clairvaux on the mystical knowledge of God.

 From 1958 to 1961, and again from 1964 to 1965, Kędziora worked as a vicar and a catechist for the Parish of St. Floriana, based in Brwinów.
 From 1982 to 1987, he was the parson of the Parish of All Saints, based in Warsaw, as well as the dean of the deanery of Warszawa-Śródmieście.
 In 1985, he became a member of the priesthood council and the collegio consutorum.
 In 1976, he was given the privilege of Rochettum et Mantolettum.

 From 1965 to 1987, he was a lecturer in dogmatic theology at the Higher Metropolitan Seminary.
 From 1965 to 1971, he was the Apostolic prefect of the seminary, and from 1971 to 1982, he was the vice-rector.